ankitagoel11/Happiness-Report-Analysis/README.md

 This project entails the analysis of world happiness report based on developing and developed countries.

-The key question I am trying to address is : Does happiness depends on different factors in each country type ?
+The key question I am trying to address is : Does happiness depends/corelates with different factors in each country type ?